June 2026 Newsletter

 - First HT-BC exam window is October 31 through November 14, 2026.

-- “Credentialing the Profession of Horticultural Therapy” recording of webinar will be posted on the AHTA website soon!
+- “Credentialing the Profession of Horticultural Therapy” recording of webinar is now available on the AHTA website home page www.ahta.org !

 - There will be 2 community meetings for those who watch the webinar on credentialing and have questions.
 Dates are tentative for late July and early September- stay tuned!